Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Parameterisations of and

 \subsection{Precision matrix $\vec{Q}$}

-\pkg{FRK} v2 offers two types of sparse precision matrices: One is for regularly spaced basis functions, and the other is for irregularly spaced basis functions.
+\pkg{FRK}~v2 offers two types of sparse precision matrices: One is for regularly spaced basis functions, and the other is for irregularly spaced basis functions.
 This choice is determined by the slot \code{regular} in the \class{Basis} object.

-\looseness=-1 When the basis functions are regularly spaced (\code{regular = TRUE}), \pkg{FRK} v2 uses a precision matrix based on the Leroux model \citep{Leroux_2000_two_parameter_autoregressive_model}.
+\looseness=-1 When the basis functions are regularly spaced (\code{regular = TRUE}), \pkg{FRK}~v2 uses a precision matrix based on the Leroux model \citep{Leroux_2000_two_parameter_autoregressive_model}.
 Let $\mathcal{N}_{i,k}$ denote the set of first-order horizontal and vertical neighbouring basis functions of the $i$th basis function of resolution $k$, and let $\vec{Q}_k$ denote the precision matrix of the basis-function coefficients at resolution $k$.
+We model the elements of $\vec{Q}_k$ as